 The climb up Mount Weeks was fairly steep and switch-backed.
 I got to the wooded summit at 12:25 pm and stopped for lunch in a small grassy clearing.
 After lunch I continued my hike to Middle Weeks in order to complete the section of the Kilkenny Ridge Trail traversing the Weeks peaks.
 I passed a solo hiker with overnight gear just before getting to Middle Weeks, the only person I saw out on the trails.
 After hitting the unremarkable summit I returned wence I came.

 At a switchback below Mount Weeks I started my bushwhack to the knob to the east.
 I used my compass and followed a bearing I thought would get me there.
 My route started through thick spruce but soon opened to older growth trees.
 I knew I only had a half an hour to bushwhack in one direction, so when my time was up I turned around and followed my bearing back to the trail.
 I wasn’t successful in reaching the knob, but it was a good experience of bushwhacking solo.
 A confidence builder.

 At 2:45 pm I had a snack, again on the summit of Mount Weeks.
 Since I was running low on time I trail ran down Mount Weeks and along York Pond Trail back to my car.

 I got back to my car at 3:50 pm, and was out of the gate by 3:55 pm, before Berlin Fish Hatchery closed at 4:00 pm.
 None of the mountains I hiked were too exciting, but I was glad to cross Mount Weeks off my New England Hundred Highest list.
-By tracing trails and trying out some bushwhacking I was able to explore places in the mountains that I wouldn’t have otherwise, and I really enjoyed myself.
+By red-lining and trying out some bushwhacking I was able to explore places in the mountains that I wouldn’t have otherwise, and I really enjoyed myself.